Cooking with Mamma C

 • Cream-Cheese Stuffed Dates

-• Baked Parmesan Jalapeño Poppers
+• Keto Jalapeño Poppers

 • Bacon-Wrapped Dates with Blue Cheese or Gorgonzola